bbawj/resume/resume.md

 09/2024 - Present
 :::::
 ::::: {#right}
-- Automotive Ethernet team, primarily working on ensuring BASE-T PHY Compliance to the IEEE and OpenAlliance.
-Specifically, in depth into 10Mbit state machine testing, interoperability and sleep/wake functionality.
+- Automotive Ethernet team, primarily working on ensuring BASE-T1 PHY Compliance to the IEEE and OpenAlliance.
+Specifically, in depth into 10BASE-T1S standards.
-- Built platform capabilities on the Zynq Ultrascale (**C++** and a little bit of **Verilog**) and created test automation tooling for signal decoding and reporting.
+- Built platform capabilities on the Zynq Ultrascale (**C++** and a little bit of **Verilog**) to execute test plans, such as packet generation, distortion patterns.
+- Created test automation tooling in Python for signal decoding and report generation.
-- Modelling and formal verification of state machines, using tools like TLA+ and SystemC.
+- Developed a modelling and formal verification methodology, using SystemVerilog Assertions, TLA+ and SystemC to investigate design bugs.

 :::::
 :::::